Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 3. Learning about an ancestor’s unit can help confirm you have the right person.
 CWSS results link to regimental histories and rosters.
 The 37th was mustered at Auburn, Ala., and included men from Macon County — Frank’s home in the 1860 census.
 To rule out other men who could be the W.F.
 Dickinson in CWSS, I searched the 1860 census for that name in counties the 37th recruited from.

-4. National Archives and Records Administration Order Online site lets you request copies of pre-WWI compiled service records, as well as applications for federal military and bounty-land warrants.
-A service file costs $17; delivery takes up to 90 days.
+4. National Archives and Records Administration (NARA) Order Online site lets you request copies of pre-WWI compiled service records, as well as applications for federal military and bounty-land warrants.
+There is a fee, and delivery takes up to 90 days.
 The form requires only the soldier’s name, state and the war he fought in, but I filled in all I knew about W.F.
 Dickinson.

 5. Compiled service files might contain records of enlistment, discharge, medical treatment and more.
 W.F.
 Dickinson’s file included an 1865 prisoner-of-war record with Frank’s description (5 feet, 5 inches tall; light hair; gray eyes; fair complexion) and his signature promising not to bear arms against the United States.